 I’m pretty sure it’s all part of my “meddling” nature, but I really love it when you all email me.
 Hubby James (that’s him in the pic) calls me “The Meddler,” and does his best Snidely Whiplash impression when he does so.
 My two kids, both in their 20’s, would agree that I am the World’s Biggest Meddler, and I’m sure they’d like to thank you all profusely for distracting me with your emails so that I meddle less in their lives, and more in yours.

 I recently started chatting with a reader, let’s call him “M” so I don’t embarrass him too much, who’s just about to retire and hit the road in his RV.
 He already has some fitness habits established even though he dislikes exercise, and he’s worried about maintaining those habits once he’s on the road.
-It’s a pretty common challenge we RVers face, so I wanted to share my advice on this one, especially with New Year’s resolutions looming just around the corner.
+It’s a pretty common challenge we RVers face, so I wanted to share my advice on this one, especially since this is such a common struggle for many of us.

 Here’s a quote from M’s email: